FBI: Inmate is the deadliest serial killer in US history with more than 90 confessed killings

 Some of his victims were on the margins of society.
 Many were originally deemed overdoses, or attributed to accidental or undetermined causes.
 Some bodies were never found.

 The FBI provided 30 drawings of some of his victims — color portraits that were drawn by Little himself in prison.
-They are haunting portraits, mostly of black women, including one woman in the Charleston, S.C. area.
+They are haunting portraits, mostly of black women.

 The agency also provided videos taken during prison interviews with Little.
 He described how he spoke about a woman he strangled in 1993 — and how he rolled her down a slope on a desolate road.